 Regardless of how formal or casual the phrasing on your wedding invitation is, there are some basics that always must be included: who, when, and where.
 This means the invitation should give the full names of the couple, and the full names of the hosts if you’re using formal phrasing.
-It should clearly list the time, date, month and year of the wedding.
+It should clearly list the time, date, month, and year of the wedding.
 Don’t forget the full address of where it is being held!
-If you are requesting an RSVP, this should be written on the lower left corner of the invitation.
+If you are requesting an RSVP, this should be written in the lower left corner of the invitation.

 Include more details in your invitation suite